Lose Control (Missy Elliott song): Critical reception

 "Lose Control" received favorable reviews from critics.
 Virgin Media gave the song four out of five stars, calling the song "irresistibly danceable", saying that the sample was "a great spin on the original Cybotron material."
 In the album review, John Bush of AllMusic said the song was a "nod to the type of old-school party jam that Elliott does better than ever."
-Brian Hiatt of Rolling Stone called the song one of the "best tracks" on the album.
+Brian Hiatt of Rolling Stone called the song one of the "best tracks" on the album The Cookbook.
 The song was certified gold by the RIAA.

 The video for "Lose Control" was nominated for six MTV Video Music Awards, including Breakthrough Video, Best Direction in a Video, Best Choreography in a Video and Best Special Effects in a Video.
-It went on to win two, Best Hip-Hop Video and Best Dance Video.
-It also won a Grammy Award for Best Short Form Music Video, while the song itself received a nomination for Best Rap Song.
-The video won Best R&B/Soul or Rap Music Video at the Soul Train Lady of Soul Awards and was nominated for The Michael Jackson Award for Best R&B/Soul or Rap Music Video and Best R&B/Soul or Rap Dance Cut at the Soul Train Music Awards.
+It went on to win two, Best Hip-Hop Video and Best Dance Video at the 2005 MTV Video Music Awards.
+It also won a Grammy Award for Best Short Form Music Video, while the song itself received a nomination for Best Rap Song at the 48th Annual Grammy Awards.
+The video won Best R&B/Soul or Rap Music Video at the 2005 Soul Train Lady of Soul Awards and was nominated for The Michael Jackson Award for Best R&B/Soul or Rap Music Video and Best R&B/Soul or Rap Dance Cut at the 2005 Soul Train Music Awards.
 It was also nominated for Video of the Year at the 2006 BET Awards.
 "Lose Control" was ranked in the top songs of 2005 by Pitchfork Media, where it ranked at number 23, numbers 14 and 49 on the Billboard Hot 100 and the Hot R&B/Hip-Hop Songs, respectively and number 12 on About.com.
+Stereogum and Paste ranked the song number nine and number five, respectively, on their lists of the 10 greatest Missy Elliott Songs.